Don’t give OpenAI all the credit for GPT-3: You might have helped create the latest “astonishing” advance in AI too

 The much-celebrated GPT-3 that can answer questions, write poems, and more wouldn’t be possible without content written by millions of people around the world.
 Shouldn’t they get some credit?

-This is a blog post I originally wrote the for the People, Space, and Algorithms blog in September 2020.
-I’ve copied it here because I think the perspective here is a useful data points for ongoing discussions about generative AI
+This is a blog post I originally wrote the for the People, Space, and Algorithms blog in September 2020 (you can find the original here).
+I’ve copied it here because I think the perspective here is a useful data point for ongoing discussions about generative AI.

 You may have heard about OpenAI’s “GPT-3”— an “astonishing” machine learning system that can produce impressive poems, code and op-eds.
 However, it wasn’t just OpenAI that built this: it was also millions of people writing, posting, and voting on content.
 In fact, it’s possible that you played a role in creating GPT3!